lhwdev/llang/book.md

 # Llang Compiler Book

 > **Note**: this is nothing but a method for me to explain myself how this whole ast structure,
-> tokenizer, parser and
+> tokenizer, parser and compiler works.
-> compiler works.
 Nothing educational.

+## Cst vs Ast vs Fir

+**Cst**: lexical representation of code, mostly as-is.
+Note that tokens that may be used to determine the structure but that are no longer needed only exists in raw cst tree.

+**Ast**: more abstract, lexical representation of code.
+Some type-safety (inside tooling code) is achieved here.
+In Cst, we used opaque type of `Token`, `CstModifiers`, etc. Now it provides

 ## Tokens and Tokenizer